fossmanjack/manciple-rn/doc/roadmap.md

 - [ ] Pantry mode (should be easy)
 - [x] When adding an item, if the item already exists, still parse quantity
 - [ ] Change out all the TouchableOpacities and Buttons for Pressables (RN)
-- [ ] Convert accordion header to listItem
+- [x] Convert accordion header to listItem
 - [ ] Change staple? button to RNE Switch
 - [ ] Figure out that "unregistered element" bug when swiping an item off the list
+- [ ] Set hidden button width equal to hidden drawer width

 As of the evening of 2022-08-10, the date picker is basically working (except for the